Who doesn’t love a warm chocolate brownie with a steaming cup of tea? Or, as a sweet afternoon treat to pick you up for the rest of the day?

 Now these brownies are probably one of the top healthy recipes on this list, due to the fact that they use black beans (for extra protein), pistachio nuts, and date paste for sweetness.

 Dates are one of the most healthiest, low GI, highly nutritious fruits out there, and are also an amazing training food for both pre, during, and post workout.
 So there you go, these brownies could be a perfect snack for you fitness fanatics out there.

 The next time you’re craving rich, chewy, densely chocolaty brownies, make a batch of these.
-Cooked black beans keep them lusciously moist, while date syrup lends a caramel-like sweetness.
-If you can’t find date syrup at the store, you can make your own by simmering equal amounts of chopped dates and water in a saucepan for 30 minutes, then allowing the mixture to cool before puréeing until smooth.
+Cooked black beans keep them lusciously moist, while date syrup (also called date molasses) lends a caramel-like sweetness.

 8. Chickpea blondies